spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 2. Posterior half of the inferior portion of the acetabulum and adjoining areas
 3. Anterior half of the inferior portion of the acetabulum and adjoining areas
 4. Superior portion of the ischium, including the ischial spine
-5. Inferior portion of the ilium, including the greater sicatic notch
+5. Inferior portion of the ilium, including the greater sciatic notch
 6. Superior portion of the ischial tuberosity
 7. Auricular surface of the ilium
 8. Superior portion of the pubis possessing the pectineal line and pubic tubercle
 9. Inferior portion of the pubis, including the pubic symphysis
-10. Greater part of the ilium, marked in an atnero-posterior diretion by a line running from just inferior to the anterior superior iliac spine to the posterior inferior iliac spine, but not including the iliac ccrest (superiorly)
+10. Greater part of the ilium, marked in an antero-posterior diretion by a line running from just inferior to the anterior superior iliac spine to the posterior inferior iliac spine, but not including the iliac crest (superiorly)
 11. Inferior portion of the ischial tuberosity
 12. Iliac crest